-Assessing the terms of the contractual arrangement Joint operation Joint venture arrangement, or both.
-The contractual arrangement establishes that the parties to the joint arrangement are liable for claims raised by third parties.
-The contractual arrangement states that creditors of the joint arrangement do not have rights of recourse against any party with respect to debts or obligations of the arrangement.
+Joint operation The contractual arrangement establishes that the parties to the joint arrangement are liable for claims raised by third parties.
+Joint venture arrangement, or both.
+The contractual arrangement states that creditors of the joint arrangement do not have rights of recourse arrangement establishes that the parties to the joint arrangement are liable for claims raised The contractual arrangement states that creditors of the joint arrangement do not have rights of recourse against any party with respect to debts or obligations of the arrangement.
 Revenues, expenses, profit or loss The contractual arrangement establishes the allocation of revenues and expenses on the basis of the relative performance of each party to the joint arrangement.
 For example, the contractual arrangement might establish that revenues and expenses are allocated on the basis of the capacity that each party uses in a plant operated jointly, which could differ from their ownership interest in the joint arrangement.
 In other instances, the parties might have agreed to share the profit or loss relating to the arrangement on the basis of a specified proportion such as the parties' ownership interest in the arrangement.
 This would The contractual arrangement establishes each party's share in the profit or loss relating to the activities of the arrangement.